 When I was a kid I would beg my mother to make creamed turkey or creamed ham after the holidays.
 It’s SO good.
 Now I make it for our family.
 Easy comfort food at its best. 🙂

-What’s your favourite leftover turkey recipe?
+What’s your favorite leftover turkey recipe?
 Let us know in the comment section below!